Ranunculus asiaticus

-Ranunculus asiaticus, the Persian buttercup, is a species of buttercup (Ranunculus) native to the eastern Mediterranean region in southwestern Asia, southeastern Europe (Crete, Karpathos and Rhodes), and northeastern Africa.
+Ranunculus asiaticus, the Persian buttercup, is a species of buttercup (Ranunculus) native to the eastern Mediterranean region, southwestern Asia, southeastern Europe (Crete, Karpathos and Rhodes), and northeastern Africa.

-It is a herbaceous perennial plant growing to 45 cm tall, with simple or branched stems.
+It is a herbaceous perennial plant growing up to 45 cm tall, with simple or branched stems.
 The basal leaves are three-lobed, with leaves higher on the stems more deeply divided; like the stems, they are downy or hairy.
-The flowers are 3–5 cm diameter, variably red to pink, yellow, or white, with one to several flowers on each stem.
+The flowers are 3–5 cm in diameter, variably red to pink, yellow, or white, with one to several flowers on each stem.

-It is a protected species in some jurisdictions, including Israel.
+It is a protected species in some jurisdictions, including Israel and Palestine.

 Cultivation and uses

 Double-flowered forms, which are likely hybrids, are a popular ornamental plant in gardens, and widely used in floristry.
 Numerous cultivars have been selected, including 'Bloomingdale', 'Picotee', 'Pot Dwarf', and 'Superbissima'.
-The plants can tolerate light frost, but are not hardy at temperatures below -10 °C.
+The plants can tolerate light frost, but are not hardy at temperatures below -10°C.

-'Tecolote' and 'Bloomingdale' are examples of the double-flowered plants (not shown here).
+'Tecolote' and 'Bloomingdale' are examples of the double-flowered plants.
 The single-flowered species form is not commercially cultivated on any significant scale.
 By contrast, the similar-looking Anemone coronaria is widely available in single-flower 'De Caen' hybrid forms.
 However, as with Ranunculus asiaticus, the species form, which also has red single flowers, is not commercially cultivated.

+Recognition

+On March 1, 2023, Canada Post, Canada's postal administration, issued a postage stamp depicting Ranunculus asiaticus.
+The stamp was issued in booklets and rolls and as a souvenir sheet.